 Born 12th October 1920, in Harrodsburg, Kentucky, James Anthony 'Lucky' Carmichael released just three records during his career.
 According to the tome, The Blues Encyclopedia, that career didn't start until the early 1960's.

-Based at that time in Chicago, James 'Lucky' Carmichael played local clubs, often with the Lefty Bates Band and was thus, one surmises, a capable musician.
-One wonders then, if he did not occasionally work as a session musician either with Lefty Bates or other musicians in his locale.
+Moving to Chicago in the late 50s or early 60s, and with introductions brokered by friend Bobby 'Blue' Bland, with whom Carmichael had played piano, he performed in local clubs, often with the Lefty Bates Band.
+One wonders then, if he did not occasionally work as a session musician with Lefty Bates or other musicians whom he came into contact with.

 On the face of it, it seems rather odd that Bob Krasnow, Loma's General Manager, would choose to pick up and re-release a 45 that had been issued two years previously.
 Was this simply down to the lack of resources given to Krasnow by the executives at Warner Bros?

 If Warner Bros and Krasnow were serious about attempting to get a foothold in the popular music markets, releasing material that was not only old, but sounded 'old', was hardly a recipe for commercial success.
-On the other hand, perhaps Krasnow did have his finger on the pulse of the music markets and sought to take advantage of the nascent Blues revival.
+On the other hand, perhaps Krasnow actually had his finger on the pulse of the music markets and sought to take advantage of the nascent Blues revival.

 The following extract from Stephen Calt's excellent and insightful book I'd Rather Be the Devil: Skip James and the Blues offers an interesting perspective of the musical times: